 Stereophonic AM broadcasting in the USA uses the C-Quam system of encoding the stereo signal.
 This system has been the official standard since 1993.
-The FCC does not keep a list of which stations operate with AM stereo.

 A very brief chronology of the events leading to the adoption of the AM stereo standard in the USA follows.